The Long Riders

-The Long Riders is a 1980 American Western film directed by Walter Hill.
+The Long Riders is a 1980 American biographical western film directed by Walter Hill.
 It was produced by James Keach, Stacy Keach and Tim Zinnemann and featured an original soundtrack by Ry Cooder.
 Cooder won the Best Music award in 1980 from the Los Angeles Film Critics Association Awards for this soundtrack.
 The film was entered into the 1980 Cannes Film Festival.

+The film is notable for having cast four sets of actual brothers to play the four sets of brothers in the James–Younger Gang.